nicholaspiotrowski/CPE-322/README.md

 For the time being this folder is being used to gain experience using **markdown**.

 ## \*Assignment 0: GitHub Repository\*
-Most of the comits made on 1/28/2023 are meant to be demonstration's of student's efforts in learning markdown.
+Most of the commits made on 1/28/2023 are meant to be demonstration's of student's efforts in learning markdown.

 ### **List of Implemented Markdown Features:**
 - Headings